 // regex

-The pieces you actually use — character classes, anchors, quantifiers, groups, lookarounds, flags — plus a recipe book of common patterns.
+Every regular expression construct you actually use — character classes, anchors, quantifiers, capturing groups, lookarounds and flags — plus a recipe book of battle-tested patterns and a live tester.
+Bookmark this.
+It answers 90% of regex questions in one glance.

 Updated